garfielder/notes/TechDoc.md

 * It is good for compiler, because hardware does complex work.
 * The hardware could do a serial of operations in one instruction
 ### RISC
 * Separating "LOAD" and "STORE", they are indenpendent instructions
+* CPI is almost to 1.
+* Hardcode line instread of micro code.
+* instruction formats number is small
+* Easy to to schedule on pipeline
+* Can easily be optimized by pipeline